 - Guided Walks – Waterloo Station has many picturesque pathways… let your writer’s heart be inspired by joining a daily walk in this rural heartland!

 - Accommodation & Meals – Every room at Waterloo Station Shearer’s Lodgings has been lovingly renovated into quiet, climate-controlled quarters with ensuite facilities and linen.
-Retreaters will enjoy catered meals (some self-catered from the well-stocked shearer’s kitchen) and are welcome to join the festival team for dinner at a Glen Innes restaurant on Friday October 24 (dinner and drinks at own expense).
+Retreaters will enjoy some catered meals (others can be sought off-site of self-catered using the shearer’s kitchen) and are welcome to join the festival team for dinner at a Glen Innes restaurant on Friday October 24 (dinner and drinks at own expense).